-Asian stocks lower after Wall Street losses
+Global stocks slip, oil price stabilizes after fall

-SEOUL, South Korea (AP) — Asian markets were mostly lower Wednesday after overnight losses on Wall Street.
-A global stock benchmark provider’s decision to add mainland China-listed shares to its widely followed stock indexes did little to boost risk appetite as the decision was widely expected.
-Oil prices fell.
+SEOUL, South Korea (AP) — Global markets were mostly lower Wednesday as the price of oil stabilized and investors focused on geopolitical risks.
+A global stock benchmark provider’s decision to add mainland China-listed shares to its widely followed stock indexes did little to boost markets as the decision was widely expected.

 CHINA: Global stock benchmark provider MSCI decided to include 222 large Chinese companies in 2018 to its Emerging Markets index, which is closely followed by fund managers.
 The move could draw more foreign investment to Chinese firms, but analysts said the decision was not a surprise to investors.
 South Korea’s government forecast little impact on Seoul financial markets.
 Adding Chinese shares to the MSCI Emerging Markets index will reduce South Korean shares in the index, which could trigger outflows of at most 4.3 trillion won ($3.8 billion) of foreign investment, it said.
 But that amount can be offset by the huge inflows of foreign investment to Seoul markets this year, according to South Korea’s Financial Services Commission.